dizzib/rkeys/readme.md

 * .w-*n* :
   apply this class to a key to multiply its width by *n* where n is from 2 to 9.
   For example `+key('a').w-3` will triple the key's width.
+* .latchable :
+  normally a key is **down** only when you're touching it, reverting back to **up** otherwise.
+Applying this class to a key allows it to remain **down** even when you're not touching it, by dragging your finger off the key before you release it.
+Then simply tap the key to unlatch it.
+  A latchable `shift` key behaves rather like CapsLock on a traditional keyboard.

 ## base template